-Below is an example of what is would usually be covered during your initial consultation keeping in mind each case is different and some of the items listed here may not be relevant at the time of consult.
+Below is an example of what would usually be covered during your initial consultation keeping in mind each case is different and some of the items listed here may not be relevant at the time of consultation.

-- A clearly outlined patient treatment plan given to you in a folder which also outlines your diagnosis, contributing factors, interventions and approximate time frames to recovery
+A clearly outlined initial assessment report sent to you via email which outlines your diagnosis, contributing factors, approximate time frames to recovery and your treatment plan

 Your home treatment and exercises sent to you via a phone application.
 Using this application also provides critical self-reporting tracking of pain levels we use for clinical decision making

 A recommendation and/or referral for the correct sports and running shoes based off the slow motion video running gait analysis